Charles J. Cooper: Clinton v. City of New York

 On April 27, 1998, Cooper argued the case Clinton v.
 City of New York.
 In that case, the Supreme Court considered whether the President's ability to selectively cancel individual portions of bills, under the Line Item Veto Act, violated the Presentment Clause of Article I. Cooper argued this case on behalf of the City of New York.

 This case has been called “the blockbuster separation of powers case of the Rehnquist years.”

 United States v.
 Winstar Corp.

 On April 24, 1996, Cooper argued the case United States v.
-Winstar.
+Winstar Corp..
 In that case, the Supreme Court considered the question of whether the federal government can be sued by thrifts that were sent into financial trouble when Congress changed the computation of required reserves after the Federal Home Loan Bank Board encouraged actions based on the premise that the rules would not change.

 This case has been described as “enormously important” and creating an “important precedent on the interpretation of Government contracts.”